-In response to the guidance in Keeping Children Safe in Education (September 2023) the Trust has:
+In response to the guidance in Keeping Children Safe in Education (September 2022) the Trust has:

-- Staff who understand what to do when children do not attend regularly - Appropriate policies, procedures and responses for students who go missing from education (especially on repeat occasions). - Staff who know the signs and triggers for travelling to conflict zones as well as an awareness of breast-ironing and honour-based abuse (including FGM and forced marriage). - Procedures to inform the local authority when we plan to take students off-roll when they: - o leave school to be home educated - o move away from the school's location - o remain medically unfit beyond compulsory school age - o are in custody for four months or more (and will not return to school afterwards); or - o are permanently excluded
+- 1. Staff who understand what to do when children do not attend regularly - 2.
+Appropriate policies, procedures and responses for pupils who go missing from education (especially on repeat occasions). - 3.
+Staff who know the signs and triggers for travelling to conflict zones as well as an awareness of breast-ironing and honour-based abuse (including FGM and forced marriage). - 4.
+Procedures to inform the local authority when we plan to take pupils off-roll when they: - a. leave school to be home educated - b. move away from the school's location - c. remain medically unfit beyond compulsory school age - d. are in custody for four months or more (and will not return to school afterwards); or - e. are permanently excluded

-We will ensure that students who are expected to attend the school but fail to take up the place will be referred to the local authority.
+We will ensure that pupils who are expected to attend the school but fail to take up the place will be referred to the local authority.